Adoptive Parent FAQs

 - available relevant information about the biological mother’s pregnancy and the health of the baby

 During this information gathering stage, we estimate the financial obligations that may arise in connection with the anticipated adoption.
-In reviewing all of this information you’ll make a decision as to which situation is best for you.
+In reviewing all of this information, you will make a decision as to whether a particular match is best for you.

 What is open adoption and do you encourage it?